Putting up or repairing a boundary fence between neighbouring properties is a common neighbourhood issue.

 Front Fences

 A front fence at your home can be built within or on your home boundary.
 You will first need to determine where your front boundary is, which you can find on your home title documents.
-It may not require a planning permit if the fence is within 4.5m of your front boundary and in one for the following zones:
+It may not require a planning permit if the fence is within 4.5m of your front boundary and in one of the following zones:

 - General Residential Zone